luapower/luapower-all/tr.md

   * `align_x` can be `'left'`, `'right'`, `'center'` (defaults to `'left'`).
   * `align_y` can be `'top'`, `'bottom'`, `'center'` (defaults to `'top'`).

-Sets the following fields in `segments.lines`:
+Sets the following fields in `segs.lines`:

   * `x`, `y`: textbox's position: can be changed freely without the need to call `align()` again.